MurilloGroupMSU/spartan/color_theory.md

 # Color theory for spartan
 ____

-This page summarizes some of the important aspects of color theory that are used to create color palettes in spartan.
-Much of this information can be found in other parts of the documentation, but this discussion is for the color nerds, those people who wish to dive a little bit more deeply into colors.
-The focus here on just those aspects of color theory important for understanding what spartan does; if you are interested in a more detailed and general discussion of color theory, [click here](color_theory_detailed).
+This page summarizes some the color theory used to create color palettes in spartan.
+The discussion here is for color nerds; if you want to dive a bit more deeply, keep reading.
+The focus on this page on just those aspects of color theory important for understanding what spartan does; if you are interested in an even more detailed and general discussion of color theory, [click here](color_theory_detailed).

 To make the ideas concrete and applicable to your work, I'll consider the specific problem of creating a color palette.
 That is, imagine you wish to have a sequence of colors that starts at given color, ends at a given color and has N-2 colors in between; this defines the color cycle, which would then repeat if sampled more than N times.